 Monitor your GitHub Repos with Docker and Prometheus

 Prometheus contains an impressive list of Exporters.
 These Exporters range from APIs to IoT.
-They can also integrate with Prometheus and Grafana which produce some beautiful graphs.
+They can also integrate with Prometheus and Grafana, which produce beautiful graphs.

 Docker, Prometheus, and Grafana

-My base setup for anything monitoring related is the Docker, Prometheus, and Grafana stack.
+My base setup for anything monitoring-related is the Docker, Prometheus, and Grafana stack.
 This is the baseline I work from and add components like Exporters.
-I have created the GitHub-Monitoring Repo.
+I have created the GitHub-Monitoring Repo from the previous Docker Monitoring article.
 This contains a Docker compose file which makes this stack simplified and easy to start.

 Getting Started